-Below shows the details of the different colors connected to each other as well as the diode
+Fig 8 shows the details of the different colors connected to each other as well as the diode.

-Here is the wiring just before closing-up into the wiring loom.
+Fig 9 shows the wiring just before closing-up into the wiring loom.
 The “S” and “L” wires are placed inside another length of shrink tubing.

 Here is the final shot of the completed install (Fig 10).
-Notice I kept the old mechanical voltage regulator is still in place to maintain a more ‘stock look’, although the wiring is not connected at all, I just tucked the ends of the old wiring into the wiring loom.
+Notice I kept the old mechanical voltage regulator in place to maintain a more ‘stock look’, although the wiring is not connected at all, I just tucked the ends of the old wiring into the wiring loom.

 Wire Loom Cover

 I knew I would be in-and-out of my wire harness, so I wanted a sleeving that would be durable, good looking (not that black plastic corrugated crap) and chemical/heat resistant.
 I found an excellent solution at McMaster Carr with their Easy-Open Polyester Wrap-Around Sleeving Braided.
 I ordered:

 - 25ft 1459T22, 1/4″ ID, 3/16″ to 1/4″ Bundle Dia

 - 25ft 1459T23, 1/2″ ID, 5/16″ to 1/2″ Bundle Dia